Parent Handbook 2023

 All prescriptions medications, over the counter medicines, and vitamin supplements are kept locked in the Health Center.
 On opening day, they must be given to the nurses in their original containers with directions for use on the Medication Authorization Form signed by Licensed Health Care Provider.
 Prescription medicines, over the counter medicines and vitamin supplements are given to campers as prescribed at the Health Center.
 Campers are responsible for going to the Health Center at the appropriate time to take their prescriptions, over the counter medicines, or vitamin supplements.
 The nurses will make sure the camper gets their medicine as prescribed.

-• Health Care at Camp
+• Health and Wellness at Camp

 We do not contact parents for minor concerns (cuts, bruises, headaches, etc.).
 Parents will be notified if their child spends the night in the health center, is seen by a doctor, tests positive for Covid-19, or the medical staff otherwise believes that parent involvement is warranted.